 This was true of physicians in Arkansas, who, for all its faults, believed that their state was one of the most healthful in the union.
 In 1879, the year in which Eureka Springs was founded, attendees of the fourth session of the Arkansas State Medical Society listened to a speech given by the organization’s president on the topic and the need to quantify it.
 E. T. Dale opened up the conference with the matter of vital statistics, a method for studying the public’s health already in use in many states.
 It would be even more informative in Arkansas, he argued, as it was “one one of the most favored localities of any of the states, who have not near so many natural advantages.”
 He goes on to list these assets, paying special attention to the state’s lush forests, varied elevation (which was conducive to efficient drainage), “fine” springs, and fertile soil.
 Of the northwest portion he is particularly fond, possessing as it does “all the advantages that any upland and mountainous country can possess,” and offering to its residents and visitors “the health generally found in in the most elevated… districts of the earth.”
 If physicians and legislatures would only organize these anecdotal observations through statistical inquiry, they could not only protect their citizens’ health, but, Dale believes, Arkansas would emerge as a health spot as notable as some of its northern brethren.

 Hints at a climatological consciousness among physicians can be found within less formal texts as well.
 In detailing the journey of the delegates from the state medical society to the national meeting of the American Medical Society in Atlanta, Georgia, the chair of the group ended his professionally focused account of the proceedings with a comment on the men’s corporeal experience.
 The “climate, air, and water” of Atlanta, combined with the lovely sights the city had to offer, rendered the party relaxed and ready to resume their regular Arkansas practices.
-Thus, in both their everyday lives and their practices, Arkansas’ medical men understood temperature, weather, air, and water to be intimately tied to health and happiness.
+Thus, in both their everyday lives and their practices, Arkansas’s medical men understood temperature, weather, air, and water to be intimately tied to health and happiness.
 Indeed, the medical men of Arkansas apparently found environmental health important enough—no doubt for the state’s health tourism industry as well as for use in everyday practice—to include in their medical curriculum.
 Three years after its foundation in 1879, the Medical Department of the Arkansas Industrial University (the state’s first medical school) began offering a course in medical meteorology.
-Taught by W. U. Simmons of the U. S. Weather Bureau, the class covered, in addition to the basics of meteorology, the weather and climate’s effects on health, specifically regard to malaria and consumption.
+Taught by W. U. Simmons of the U. S. Weather Bureau, the class covered, in addition to the basics of meteorology, the weather and climate’s effects on health, specifically with regard to malaria and consumption.